 "I saw as a teacher how, if you take that spark of learning that those children have, and you ignite it, you can take a child from any background to a lifetime of creativity and accomplishment."
 Paul Wellstone

-School wide driver - Sports, Culture and Leadership development
+Assistant Principal, School Wide Driver - Sports, Culture and Leadership Development

 In order to teach, we must continue to learn.
 As a teacher in the 21st century, we must accept that we are not simply a fountain of knowledge for our students.
 Rather, we should aim to be ‘fire starters’ striving to spark the inferno of love of learning within a child.
 When this passion has been ignited, all children are capable of great success.
 I am an outgoing, supportive person who believes in telling it straight.
 I know that children can see through adults quite quickly to find those who truly care about them and their lives.
 I am grateful for the trust that students have in me to accept challenges and to take risks.
 I believe that leadership in children needs to be nurtured carefully and that one of the greatest gifts we can give a child is to empower them to stand up, head held high and speak from the heart to positively impact others.